 2 Number of Vehicles

-New car registrations in the EU increased to 13.7 million in 2015.
-That number is about 12% below where it was before the economic crisis, when roughly 15.6 million cars were sold annually in the EU, but about 1 million vehicles higher than it was just one year before, in 2014.
+New car registrations in the EU increased to 15.2 million in 2017.
+That number is about the same as in the years 2001–2007, before the economic crisis that hit new car sales in Southern European countries particularly hard.
 Registrations in the EU are dominated by the larger Member States; the three largest alone (Germany, France, United Kingdom) account for nearly 60 % of the total (Fig. 2-1).

-At 1.7 million, new light-commercial vehicle (LCV) registrations account for approximately 11% of the total light-duty vehicle market (Fig. 2-9).
+At 2.0 million, new light commercial vehicle (LCV) registrations account for approximately 12 % of the total light-duty vehicle market (Fig. 2-9).

 The VW Golf remains the most popular car model in Europe.
-It accounted for about 4% of all new vehicle sales in the EU in 2015.
+It accounted for about 3 % of all new vehicle sales in the EU in 2017.
+The VW Tiguan, an SUV, entered the list of top-selling car models in 2017.
 On the LCV side, Ford Transit leads, with about 13 % of the market (Fig. 2-10 and Fig. 2-11).